Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Andover, MN

 Generally, you should have your HVAC system inspected twice a year.
-After that inspection, your HVAC technician will tell you what, if any, services are needed.
-You should also have an inspection if you notice any new issues, like leaks, strange noises, or unusual smells.
+After that inspection, your technician will tell you what services are needed.
+You should also call a technician if you notice any new issues, like unusual smells, leaks, or strange noises.
 If your home has ductwork, it should be serviced every few years.

-The best times of the year to have an HVAC inspection are the spring and fall.
-Technicians are often less busy during these times, which makes it easier to get an appointment.
-This also helps get your system ready for the summer and winter, the times of the year when it gets the most use.
+The best times of the year to have your HVAC system inspected are the spring and fall.
+Technicians tend to be less busy during these times, which makes it easier to get an appointment.
+This also ensures that your system is ready for the summer and winter, which is when it normally gets the most use.

 You can save energy during the winter by reducing the amount of work your HVAC system needs to do to heat your home.
 Keep your thermostat as low as is comfortable and avoid making drastic temperature changes — increase or decrease it a few degrees at a time.
 If you're able to, try switching to a smart thermostat.

-Generally, whole-system HVAC installation or replacement takes between one and three days.
-Installing or replacing an air conditioning unit or a furnace can take as little as half a day or as much as two days.
-The exact amount of time will be based on factors like the size of your house, how easily accessible different areas are, and whether your technician finds any problems.
+Generally, HVAC installation or replacement takes one to three days for the entire system.
+Installing or replacing a furnace or air conditioning unit may take anywhere from a few hours up to two days.
+The exact amount of time will vary depending on factors like the size of your house, how easily accessible different sections are, and whether your technician discovers any problems.

-For a 2,000-square-foot home, you'll also want an air conditioning unit with around 2.5 to 5 tons of capacity.
-In Andover, a unit on the lower end of this range may be sufficient.
-In general, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.
+For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
+In Andover, you can probably make do with a unit that's on the lower end of this range.
+For a house over 1,000 square feet, central air will be more effective than window units for cooling.

 There are a number of ways you can make your HVAC system more energy-efficient: